natancs/my-portifolio/README.md

 It was proposed to have buttons, I created the buttons forwarding them to the project repository on GitHub

+Made with 💜 by Natanael de Carvalho: 👉 [See my Linkedin](https://www.linkedin.com/in/natanael-de-carvalho/)

 Version: 1.0